mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 Note that machine learning isn't the only option for fighting spam.
 There _is_ a solid use case for hand-crafted deterministic rules for subsets of spam.
 Something like "how often should a user be allowed to post a video?" probably doesn't need a dedicated ML classifier and could be inferred from a distribution of the number of times users post in a day, for example.

 #### 3. [Attempt 2: Machine Learning](#attempt-2-machine-learning)
-Our model is probably actually an ensemble of models.
-[Facebook's News Feed](https://about.fb.com/news/2021/01/how-does-news-feed-predict-what-you-want-to-see/) works like this.
+I write "model" here but our spam classifier can actually be an [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) of models, each trained on different subsets of spam.
+This is how [Facebook's News Feed](https://about.fb.com/news/2021/01/how-does-news-feed-predict-what-you-want-to-see/) works, for example.
 There are a set of component models that target small chunks of a problem, like whether a user will like a piece of content, or start following the page that posted the content, etc. These models can be incredibly complex, but they ultimately output a probability that the action will occur.
 Then you can simply attach weights to each of the probabilities, sum them, and rank by these scores.
+This is one way to navigate the tradeoff of high accuracy and low explainability of complex models (like what, exactly, leads to a person deciding to react with a heart emoji on a post) while having explainability in the overall ranking of an item in the feed.